craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 This is the Defense that the Weapon targets to determine hit or miss during a Generic Attack.
 The vast majority of Weapons target Reflex.

 #### Ammunition (X)
-This is the maximum ammunition capacity of this Weapon.
-When you take an Attack with t
+This is the Maximum Capacity of Ammunition for this Weapon.

 ### Mundane Tags
 ### Specialized Tags